subramanyampv/kamino/README.md

 *   --owner: the user owning the repositories
 *   --username: the username to use against Bitbucket REST API
-*   --password: the password to use against Bitbucket REST API
+*   --password: the password to use against Bitbucket REST API.
+It is possible to specify this parameter via the `BITBUCKET_PASSWORD` environment variable.
+CLI option has precedence.

 ### Cloning options